 Dutchman Sno Park

-Need to know: Small parking lot fills up quickly on weekends.
-Mt.
-Bachelor Ski Resort traffic can be bad on weekends.
-Can also park at Mt.
-Bachelor West Village and take the common corridor (see map).
+Local tip: The parking lot is very small and fills up fast on the weekends.
+You can also park at the Mt.
+Bachelor West Village and take the common corridor trail (see map).

-Dutchman Sno Park Trail Map
+Dutchman Sno-Park Trail Map

 Dutchman Sno Park trail map.